Sorbs: Early modern period

-Between 1376 and 1635 Lusatia was part of the Lands of the Bohemian Crown, under the rule of the Luxembourgs, Habsburgs and other kings.
-From the beginning of the 16th century the whole Sorbian-inhabited area, with the exception of Lusatia, underwent Germanization.
-In 1635 Lusatia became a fiefdom of Saxon electors, but it retained a considerable autonomy and largely its own legal system (see Lusatian League).
+From 1376 to 1469 and from 1490 to 1635 Lusatia was part of the Lands of the Bohemian Crown under the rule of the houses of Luxembourg, Jagiellon and Habsburg and other kings, whereas from 1469 to 1490 it was ruled by King Matthias Corvinus of Hungary.
+Under Bohemian (Czech) rule, Sorbs were allowed to return to cities, offices and crafts, Germanisation significantly reduced and the Sorbian language could be used in public.
+From the beginning of the 16th century the whole Sorbian-inhabited area, with the exception of Bohemian-ruled Lusatia, underwent Germanization.

+During the Thirty Years' War, in 1635, Lusatia became a fiefdom of Saxon electors, but it retained a considerable autonomy and largely its own legal system (see Lusatian League).
 The Thirty Years' War and the plague of the 17th century caused terrible devastation in Lusatia.
 This led to further German colonization and Germanization.

 In 1667 the Prince of Brandenburg, Frederick Wilhelm, ordered the immediate destruction of all Sorbian printed materials and banned saying masses in this language.
-At the same time the Evangelical Church supported printing Sorbian religious literature as a means of fighting the Counterreformation.
+At the same time, the Evangelical Church supported printing Sorbian religious literature, as a means of fighting the Counterreformation.
+With the formation of the Polish-Saxon union in 1697, Polish-Sorbian contacts resumed, and Poles influenced the Sorbs' national and cultural activities (see Relationship with Poland below).
+With the Age of Enlightenment, the Sorbian national revival began and resistance to Germanization emerged.
 In 1706 the Sorbian Seminary, the main centre for the education of Sorbian Catholic priests, was founded in Prague.
-Evangelical students of theology formed the Sorbian College of Ministers.
+Sorbian preaching societies were founded by Evangelical students in Leipzig and Wittenberg in 1716 and 1749, respectively.

 Late modern period

-The Congress of Vienna, in 1815, gave part of Upper Lusatia to Saxony, but most of Lusatia to Prussia.
-More and more bans on the use of Sorbian languages appeared from then until 1835 in Saxony and Prussia; emigration of the Sorbs, mainly to the town of Serbin in Texas and to Australia, increased.
-In 1848, 5000 Sorbs signed a petition to the Saxon Government, in which they demanded equality for the Sorbian language with the German one in churches, courts, schools and Government departments.
-From 1871 the whole of Lusatia became a part of united Germany and was divided between two parts; Prussia (Silesia and Brandenburg), and Saxony.
+The Congress of Vienna, in 1815, divided Lusatia between Prussia and Saxony.
+More and more bans on the use of Sorbian languages appeared from then until 1835 in Prussia and Saxony; emigration of the Sorbs, mainly to the town of Serbin in Texas and to Australia, increased.
+In 1848, 5,000 Sorbs signed a petition to the Saxon Government, in which they demanded equality for the Sorbian language with the German one in churches, courts, schools and Government departments.
+From 1871, the whole of Lusatia became a part of united Germany and was divided between two parts; Prussia (Silesia and Brandenburg), and Saxony.

-In 1871 the industrialization of the region and German immigration began; official Germanization intensified.
+In 1871, the industrialization of the region and German immigration began; official Germanization intensified.
+Persecution of the Sorbs under German rule became increasingly harsh throughout the 19th century.
+Slavs were labeled inferior to Germanic peoples, and in 1875, the use of Sorbian was banned in German schools.
+As a result, almost the entire Sorbian population was bilingual by the end of the 19th century.

+During World War I, one of the most venerated Serbian generals was Pavle Jurišić Šturm (Paul Sturm), a Sorb from Görlitz, Province of Silesia.

+Interbellum and World War II

 Although the Weimar Republic guaranteed constitutional minority rights, it did not practice them.

-During World War I, one of the most venerated Serbian generals was Pavle Jurišić Šturm (Paul Sturm), a Sorb from Görlitz, Province of Silesia.

-Contemporary History